makepanic/globe/README.md

 - useful to create a minified version that is easy to deploy to your server
 - minifies all the js and css files
-- creates a `/build` folder that has all the required ressources
+- creates a `/build` folder that has all the required resources
+- used to build the `gh-pages` resources

 #####Default target - `grunt`